 Timeline Expectations

 Understanding the timeline for the probate process in New York is crucial for setting realistic expectations.
 Generally, the probate process can take anywhere from 8 to 12 months, but in some cases, it may extend up to 2 years.
-Various factors, including the complexity of the estate, potential disputes, and the clarity of the will, can influence the duration.
+Various factors, such as the size of the estate, potential disputes, and the clarity of the will, can affect the duration.

 After settling debts and taxes, the distribution of assets to beneficiaries occurs, generally within 1 to 3 months.
 The final step is closing the estate, which can take an additional 1 to 2 months.